What Is Hidradenitis Suppurativa?

-- Have any blood relatives had this problem?
+- Have any close relatives had this problem?

-You usually don't need any tests to confirm a diagnosis.
-Sometimes, in order to rule out other kinds of infections, your doctor will take a sample of the pus and send it to a lab for analysis.
+You probably won’t have tests unless your doctor needs to rule out other kinds of infections.
+Then, they’ll take a sample of pus and send it to a lab for testing.

 Questions for Your Doctor

-- How mild or severe is my hidradenitis suppurativa?
+- How mild or severe is my HS?

 - What treatments are available?
 Which do you recommend?

 - Should I take an antibiotic?
 What about other medications?